 Wow.
 Floating protons whacked the pillow with 27 terajoules, almost half the Hiroshima nuke.
 Good thing they didn't all hit at once.

-But those impacts slowed Finger by only four parts per billion.
+But those impacts slowed the Finger by only four parts per billion.
 How could interstellar gas collisions be so destructive while exerting so little drag?

-At Finger's velocity our intuition fails, because in daily life we see only slow-moving objects, whose momentum and kinetic energy are comparable.
+At the Finger's velocity our intuition fails, because in daily life we see only slow-moving objects, whose momentum and kinetic energy are comparable.
 Momentum grows linearly with speed, while energy grows as speed squared.
 This is why the American M-16 rifle (small, fast bullet) kicks noticably less than an AK-47 (heavy, slow bullet) even though the two weapons deliver similar muzzle energy.
 At relativistic speed, this effect is exaggerated to a ridiculous extreme.

 For more stuff about guns and recoil, see this.

 Yes I know, an AK47 offers 13% more muzzle energy.
 This counts as "similar."